Home > Circuit Breakers > Air Circuit Breaker

 Explore FAQ >

-When rated current exceeds 1600A (MCCB limit), when breaking capacity requirements exceed 85kA, or when draw-out construction is required for maintenance without busbar shutdown.
+When rated current exceeds 1600A (MCCB limit) up to 7500A, when breaking capacity requirements exceed standard limits, or when draw-out construction is required for maintenance without busbar shutdown.

 Direct from Manufacturer